jesse-wei/SAPsim/README.md

 ![Tests](https://github.com/jesse-wei/SAPsim/actions/workflows/tests.yml/badge.svg)

 Write a SAP program in the format given in [`template.csv`](template.csv).
-Also see [`example.csv`](tests/public_prog/example.csv) ([output](tests/data/public_prog/example_expected.txt)).
+Also see [`example.csv`](tests/public_prog/example.csv) ([output full speed](tests/data/public_prog/example_full_speed.txt)) ([output debug mode](tests/data/public_prog/example_debug.txt)).

 You may edit the `.csv` files in Microsoft Excel.
-Pass the path to your program as a CLI arg.
-It'll then be [parsed](#parsing-rules) and run at full speed (default), with only final program state displayed, or in debug mode, where program state will be shown after each instruction.
+Pass the path to your SAP program as a CLI arg.
+It'll then be parsed and run at full speed (default), and only the final program state will be displayed.
+Alternatively, apply the `-d` flag to run in debug mode, which displays program state after each instruction.

-First, make sure you're running Python 3.7+ with `python --version`.
-If not, try `python3 --version` and replace every `python` with `python3` from now on.
+First, make sure you're running Python 3.7+ with `python3 --version`.

-Then, run `python -m pip install -r requirements.txt`.
+Then, run `python3 -m pip install -r requirements.txt`.
+Use a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments) if you're cool.

 ```
 usage: python -m main [-h] [-d] [-b BITS] [-f FORMAT] prog

 positional arguments:
-  prog                  path to SAP program in the format given in template files
+  prog                  path to SAP program in the format given in template.csv

 options:
   -h, --help            show this help message and exit